jrtorres/Think-NLC-101-Lab/README.md

 1. Also note that you can click on the `Implementation` tab to see how to use the classifier with Curl, Java, Node, or Python.

 **You have now completed the lab to create an NLC model.
-Feel free to proceed to the next section to call the classifier model throug a sample application**
+Feel free to proceed to the next section to call the classifier model through a sample application**

 ## Run the Application